Tunnelling conductance of $d+ip$-wave superconductor: Model and formulation

 \section{Model and formulation}

-We consider the balistic normal-metal/$d_{xy}$-wave SC junction shown in Fig.~\ref{fig:Sche}, where the SC and the normal-metal (N) occupy $x \geq 0$ and $x<0$ respectively.
-In a ballistic SC, the Green's function obeys the Eilenberger equation \cite{Eilenberger}:
+We consider the ballistic normal-metal/$d_{xy}$-wave SC junction shown in Fig.~\ref{fig:Sche}, where the SC and the normal-metal (N) occupy $x \geq 0$ and $x<0$ respectively.
+In a ballistic SC, Green's function obeys the Eilenberger equation \cite{Eilenberger}: